-An in-depth study of micro- and macro-structures of music, including the analysis of post-tonal music, and incorporating examples from Western art music as well as contemporary popular music.
+An in-depth study of micro- and macro-structures of music, including analysis and criticism of post-tonal music, and incorporating examples from a wide variety of genres.

 - MUSI 201

 - MUSI 401

 Please contact the School of Performing Arts office (email@example.com) for a copy of the most recent paper profile.

 - A course reader and study materials will be handed out in the first class of each module.

 - Communication, Critical thinking, Information literacy, Research, Self-motivation.

 - Learning Outcomes

 Students will gain a greater understanding of musical works and the ways to examine them.
 This paper will enhance a student’s ability to:

 - Interpret details within a piece (or pieces) of music;